swarm-game/swarm-game.github.io/installing.md

 echo $PATH | tr ':' '\n'  # choose one of the listed directories mv ./swarm /my/chosen/bin/directory/
 ```
-You will also need to extract the data to your local Swarm folder so
+You will also need to extract the data directory to a local Swarm folder so
 the executable can find it:
 ```bash
 mkdir -p ~/.local/share/swarm/